|Page 1 of 2:|| |

 her ticket to this dream, after he too gets bored with the slow pace of

 MGM signed Howard as their answer to Warner Brother's Gordon MacRae.
 In fact, Howard had already done, on stage, Gordon's later two most famous film roles, in "Carousel" and "Oklahoma", before scoring a big success in his first MGM musical "Anne Get your Gun", released earlier in '50.
 The present film was obviously a lower budget offering, without clear cut hit songs intended.
 Of course, he would go on to star in a string of popular musicals, with various top bona fide singing actresses as his leading lady.
 These include: "Showboat", "Calamity Jane"(my favorite), Kiss Me Kate" and "Seven Brides for Seven Brothers"(his favorite).
 He would again costar with Esther the following year in the musical comedy "Texas Carnival", but they had to share the spotlight with Red Skelton, Anne Miller , and Keenan Wynn.
-Come to think of it, they could have used a greater comedic element in the present film.
+Their final film as the costars was, the quite different, "Jupiter's Delight".